kenlt-uk/docker-ckan/README.md

 ### Updating CKAN configuration, production.ini

 When you have to make changes to the CKAN config file, `production.ini`, update the `production.ini` file located in `ckan-main/setup` project to get a faster turn around time.
 Changing it on `ckan-base/setup` will increase the turn around time to more than 10 minutes rather than under 5 minutes within the `ckan-main` project. `production.ini` has been left in `ckan-base` because the Dockerfile in `ckan-base` has references to it.
+You will also need to run `./scripts/rebuild-ckan.sh main` in order to rebuild the image from your local changes rather than use the image in docker hub.

 ### Useful tips during development